andyfv/symbol-recognition/README.md

 ## TODO

-There is a lot to be done:
+There is much to be done:

 * Fix issue in Firefox where the cursor is constantly jumping to top-left of the canvas
-* The code is not taking full advantage of the Elm features - some shortcuts need to be fixed
+* The code is not taking full advantage of the Elm features - some "shortcuts" need to be fixed
 * Making the experience more interactive
 * Migrating from elm/svg to elm-vizualization
 * Add more symbols by implementing more recognition features